Below are answers to many common, and some not-so-common questions asked by our visitors. If you feel we've left one out, please let us know!

 What facilities or services does Canyonlands offer?

 Aside from the visitor centers and bathrooms, there are no facilities in Canyonlands.
-Gas, groceries, lodging and other amenities are available in nearby towns.
-More…
+You can get gas, groceries, lodging and other amenities are available in nearby towns.
+Read more about goods and services.

 Can I ride my ATV in Canyonlands?